astronomer/docs/learn/cloud-ide-tutorial.md

 :::caution

-If a DAG with the same file as a file name already exists (i.e. if you already had a file named `dog_smarts_pipeline` in the `/dags` folder of this repository) the Cloud IDE will overwrite the existing file.
+If file with the same name as your Cloud IDE pipeline already exists (i.e. if you already had a file named `dog_smarts_pipeline` in the `/dags` folder of this repository) the Cloud IDE will overwrite the existing file.
 For this reason it is best practise to use a seperate branch for commits from your Cloud IDE environment than for commits from other sources to the same repository.

 :::

 ## Step 12: Deploy your DAG to Astro

-Additionally, the Cloud IDE will create a GitHub workflow to deploy to Astro in `.github/workflows/astro_deploy.yaml`.
+When you commit a Cloud IDE pipeline to a GitHub repository, the Cloud IDE will create a GitHub workflow of the name `astro_deploy.yaml` in case it does not exist yet.

 1. Configure [GitHub Actions](https://docs.astronomer.io/astro/ci-cd?tab=multibranch#github-actions) by setting the following as [GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository):